nanobot2000/11_duplicates/README.md

 # Anti-Duplicator

-The script scans the folder and looks for duplicate files in that folder and all subdirectories.
+Script scans the folder and looks for duplicate files in that folder and all subdirectories.

 # Quickstart